conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/cross-compilation.md

 ## Cross-compilation environment

-A cross-compilation environment requires two components:
+A cross-compilation environment requires a number of components:

 1. A cross-toolchain, i.e. compiler, linker and other tools that run on the build platform and are capable of producing binaries for the host platform.
 In some cases (such as GCC) a dedicated